-Unfortunately, the lower boundary for the passage of oxidised water is constrained by having only two hydrothermal samples.
+Preliminary results suggest that iron oxides have formed at low-temperature down to 50 m below surface and possibly even down to a depth of approximately 90 m. unfortunately, the lower boundary for the passage of oxidised water is constrained by having only two hydrothermal samples.
 To resolve this situation, additional three samples from the longer drill core KLX09A have been made available to look for Fe-oxides at greater depth.

-3.10 Swiw-tests with Synthetic
+However, during the second quarter of 2008 there have been no activities in the project.
+3.10 Swiw-tests with Synthetic Groundwater